 Saturday, March 26, 2011

-So I woke up this sunny Saturday morning, turned to the TV and I asked it for some happy news.
-Alas, what I saw was the same old story: lunatic leaders bombing or torturing their own people, political ramifications of atmospheric radiation release, sectarian violence, and worse.
+So I woke up this sunny Sunday morning, logged in to the world wide web and I asked it for some happy news.
+Alas, what I saw was the same old story.
+Lunatic leaders oppressing their own people, environmental abuse, economic corruption.
+And worse.

-Now, I've been around the globe enough to know that it's not all bad.
-But if you're looking to hear something other than quacking, then talking to a duck over and over is what's know as the definition of insanity.
+I've been around the globe enough to know that it's not all bad.
+But if you're looking to hear something other than quacking, then listening to a duck over and over is what's know as the definition of insanity.

-Which prompted me to turn off the TV and think for a few moments.
-I thought a bit about the concept of power, and our obsession with it.
-I thought about other similar cravings of ours, like meaning, and its impact on our presence on this planet.
+Which prompted me to log off the web and think in quiet peace for a few moments.
+I thought about political power, and our obsession with it.
+I thought about individual anxieties, from survival to meaning, that elusive purpose of our presence on this planet.
 So I grabbed my laptop and started typing away, like a journalist on a tight deadline.
 Please indulge me on a philosophical parenthesis here for a moment, I hope you'll find it thought-provoking.

 Generally speaking we have very little control over our basic instincts, unless we make it our mission in life to tame them.
-I realize there is an evolutionary purpose for our basic instincts, but I think those who succeed in being much more than the raw nature which defines the average mortal find a special place in life.
-That special place is where the rest of us draw our inspiration to do the same, as we work towards conquering our individual basic instincts.
-Our individual basic instincts may boil down to just a handful, but I believe there is a precise count that reflects our collective primitiveness: 195.
+Whether we believe in evolution or not, I think we can all agree that there has to be a purpose for our basic instincts.
+We can observe that those who succeed in rising above our raw nature, beyond the average mortal, find a special place in this thing we call life.
+That promised land is where all humans dare to march toward, as they attempt to rise above their own basic instincts.
+A number of raw traits that may boil down to just a handful, but I believe there is a precise count that reflects our collective primitiveness: one hundred ninety-five.

-195 is the number of countries we have today.
-That's not a lot of countries, when you consider there are around seven billion of us, and counting.
-But for a species that barely inhabits 10% of the surface of our planet, we have sure made quite a pomp and circumstance out of claiming every piece of land surface as if it actually belonged to someone.
-An unfortunate exercise, as our first space travelers tell us that from up there, our petty borders don't show up or add up.
+One hundred ninety-five is the number of countries we have today.
+That's not a lot of countries when you consider there are around seven billion of us and counting.
+But for a species that barely inhabits ten percent of the surface of our planet, we have sure made quite a pomp and circumstance out of claiming every piece of land surface as if it actually belonged to someone.
+An unfortunate exercise, as our first space travelers tell us that from up there, our political borders don't show up or add up.

-Some of the political boundaries may be practical, say like the subdivisions of states and provinces within some countries.
-And private ownership of land, within reason, can be functionally productive.
-But study your history and watch the news long enough and reality sets in: our national borders are what divides us on our planet - literally and figuratively.
-There may indeed be a healthy side to patriotism, but it is unequivocally tainted with the darkest of basic instincts: fear.
+To be fair, some of our political boundaries are practical at best.
+Like the subdivisions of states and provinces within some countries.
+Private ownership of land, within reason, can be functionally productive.
+But study your history, read your news long enough and reality sets in: our national borders are what deeply divides us on this planet.
+Literally, figuratively, and unsustainably.

-Call me crazy but as long as we don't go from 195 to one or zero, through democratic free will of course, we better hope a large, wandering rock (what Arthur C. Clarke called The Hammer of God) does not fade it all to black for us.
-We better hope our own blazing star does not prematurely end our opportunity to proudly plant the flag of intelligent life in our little corner of the universe.
-I mean that in the sense that it would be a pity to have had over three billion years, give or take a billion, and not be able to "get it".
-Our lease can expire anytime after that, but the moral satisfaction would be awesome.
+Call me crazy but as long as we don't go from one hundred ninety-five to one, through democratic and free will preferably, we better hope a large wandering rock does not fade it all to black for us (what Arthur C. Clarke called The Hammer of God).
+We better hope our own blazing star does not prematurely reach the climax of its own story, exploding into a red giant.
+Ending any opportunity we had to proudly plant the flag of actual intelligent life in our little corner of the universe.
+I mean that in the sense that it would be a pity to have had over three billion years, give or take a billion, and not be able to get it.
+Our lease can expire anytime after that, but our moral satisfaction would be a flare seen by other intelligent life across the universe.

 "An International Space Oddity"